Expert Witness/Evaluator Training

-Attendees should have a New Jersey license to practice psychology or psychiatry as well as clinical or forensic experience with children and parents.
+Attendees had a New Jersey license to practice psychology or psychiatry as well as clinical or forensic experience with children and parents.

 The training was developed in collaboration with DYFS, Rutgers University, New Jersey Attorney General's Office, Legal Services of NJ, a Family Court Judge, the Office of the Public Defender-Parental Representation Unit and the Law Guardian's Office.
-The training is paid for by DYFS for the purpose of expanding the pool of individuals available to provide quality evaluations of families and children involved with child welfare services.
-Additionally, this program is co-sponsored by the New Jersey Psychological Association (NJPA).
+Past training offerings were paid for by DYFS for the purpose of expanding the pool of individuals available to provide quality evaluations of families and children involved with child welfare services.
+Additionally, this program has been co-sponsored by the New Jersey Psychological Association (NJPA).
 NJPA is approved by the American Psychological Association to sponsor continuing education for psychologists.
 NJPA maintains responsibility for this program and its content.

 Continuing Education Credits:

-Upon successful completion of the entire program, participants will receive 20.5 CE credits from the New Jersey Psychological Association.
+Upon successful completion of the entire program, participants earned 20.5 CE credits from the New Jersey Psychological Association.

 For additional information, contact: